Need to know / Australia

 Career or professional jobs Your visa also allows you to do jobs related to your training, trade or profession.
 Such as working in beauty, nursing, the trades, marketing, finance, fashion, IT and everything between.
 You can apply for roles as an Aussie would – via LinkedIn, job sites and recruiters – but just be aware that you can't work for one employer for more than six months without them sponsoring you.

-Even though living costs in Australia may be slightly higher than in Ireland (especially in bigger cities such as Sydney, Melbourne and Brisbane), the minimum wage is also higher – currently AUD $24.10 an hour (approx. €15)*.
+Even though living costs in Australia may be slightly higher than in Ireland (especially in bigger cities such as Sydney, Melbourne and Brisbane), the minimum wage is also higher – check the current minimum wage in Australia here.
 Although in reality and depending on the role, many jobs will pay more than this – especially trade, construction and professional roles.

 Unless you have a mattress stuffed with dollar bills (which is especially dicey if staying in hostels - those bunk bed slats?), as a backpacker in Oz, you'll burn through your Euros faster than a Tasmanian Devil if you don't work.
 And then before you know it, you’re on a flight back to Dublin with your tail between your legs and a bag of excuses.
 “It was too hot”, “the pubs were rubbish”, “there were too many beaches”.
 Yeah, good luck getting anyone in Ireland to believe that you came home for the weather.